mainsail-crew/crowsnest/README.md

     resolution: 640x480
     max_fps: 15

-What that basicly means is:
+The above statements in the file determine where the log file for the webcam(s) is located and what options are selected.
+By default the path is

     log_path: ~/klipper_logs/webcamd.log

-Where crowsnest (webcamd) should store its Logfile.
+This is where crowsnest (webcamd) stores its Logfile.

-You can choose:
+Options:

     log_level: quiet

-This Option shows a bare minimum Logfile.\
+This Option shows a bare minimum and basic Logfile.\
-For example:
+Below is an example of the basic (short) logfile that will be generated

     [11/02/21 20:47:52] webcamd: webcamd - A webcam Service for multiple Cams and Stream Services.
     [11/02/21 20:47:53] webcamd: Version: v0.1.3-9-g7e278cd